 So it would seem that drawing was an important tool in early storytelling, but drawings are not limited to cavemen or cave drawings.
 We all draw every day.
 A drawing in a diary is a prime example.
 And a diary entry can be a story in itself.

 Then there’s the art of photography.
-The camera records images then puts them into a photo album or displayed on the computer screen or in an art gallery.
+The camera records images and then puts them into a photo album or displayed them on a computer screen or in an art gallery.
 A photograph can tell its own story, and many photographers have made their living by selling their photos to magazines and newspapers worldwide.

 And so it goes on with different types of artistic expression: from cave paintings to digital artwork, from music composition to poetry recitation, from dance choreography to acting performances, from sculpture work to oil painting and watercolor paintings; these days, we can do almost anything with our imagination and creativity, and all of it is art!